fakhrulsojib/Guri/README.md

 ### Basic Usage
 1. Configure your `.env` file with your own settings
-2. Run `bash run.sh` to start the server
+2. Run `bash run.sh` to start all services

 ## 🛠️ First Time Setup